 How to Plant Honeyberries

-Upon arrival, check containers for moisture, if not moist to the touch, add water and allow the containers to drain.
-If you are not ready to plant, keep plants in a semi-shaded and protected area.
-Do try and plant as soon as possible, the sooner in the ground, the sooner roots will be made.
-Until planting, keep the soil moist to the touch; do not allow the containers to dry out.
+Upon arrival, check honeyberry containers for moisture, if not moist to the touch, add water and allow the containers to drain.
+If you are not ready to plant the honeyberries, keep plants in a semi-shaded and protected area.
+Try to plant the honeyberry plants as soon as possible, the sooner in the ground, the sooner roots will be made.
+Until planting, keep the soil moist to the touch; do not allow the honeyberry containers to dry out.

 Caring for Honeyberries